Forest Cabins, Ullapool

 2

-A pair of mindfully built lochside cabins for 2 or 4, on the edge of a conifer woodland near Ullapool
+A mindfully built lochside cabin for 1-2, on the edge of a conifer woodland near Ullapool

 Eco conscious